Manasi2001/MLH-Hacktoon/README.md

 # Hacktoon
-Consists of hacks created for the hackathon.
+All the hacks created for this MLH hackathon.

 ## 1. Manga Expression Classification